SZim92/hdr-plus-swift/.github/actions/optimized-swift-setup/README.md

 2. **Use the action outputs** to track performance and diagnose issues
 3. **Set a specific Swift version** when requiring version consistency
 4. **Enable simulator configuration** only when needed for iOS tests

-## Troubleshooting

-### Common Issues

-1. **Slow setup times**:
-   - First run will always be slower due to empty cache
-   - Subsequent runs should be significantly faster
-   - Consider using more specific cache keys

-2. **Swift version mismatch**:
-   - Set `swift-version` input to ensure consistency
-   - Check that the Xcode version supports your required Swift version

-3. **Installation failures**:
-   - The action includes retry logic for common failures
-   - Check logs for specific error messages
-   - Consider setting `use-retry: 'false'` for debugging

 ## Examples